One if By Land, Two if By Sea

-In the afternoon, we rent bicycles in Placida and cross the Boca Grande Causeway over to Gasparilla Island for sun and sightseeing.
+In the afternoon, we rent bicycles in Placida and cross the Boca Grande Causeway over to Gasparilla Island State Park for sun and sightseeing.
 A 14-mile bike trail traverses the island; we opt to tour the northern half, where trails are flat and smooth enough for even a novice cyclist like me.
 We peddle along an old railroad trail through lush greenery.
 The trail circles around the tip of the island and gives us beautiful views of Placida Harbor and the Gulf of Mexico.

 The Blueway Trails of Charlotte County are heralded for their excellent backwater fishing, colorful birds and 57 canoe and kayak trails - nearly 200 miles of waterways - that appeal to novice and expert paddlers alike.
 Anglers from around the globe come here to compete for trophy fish during televised tournaments held throughout the year.

 The King Fisher Fleet in Fishermen's Village in Punta Gorda offers fishing trips and Grande Kayak in Placida offers kayaking trips in the 270-square-mile protected aquatic preserve of Charlotte Harbor & the Gulf Islands.